 Railway Track Designer, Gannett Fleming

-Daniel Rappoport says Chicago is the Silicon Valley of the railroad industry.Daniel Rappoport (Civil Engineering ’21)
+Daniel Rappoport says Chicago is the Silicon Valley of the railroad industry.Daniel Rappoport (CE ’21)

 Seven hundred and eighty-three trains cross through this intersection each day, and the updated track and tunnel systems will add new connections to the interchange while helping trains pass through more efficiently.

 The team is planning out how and where the new tracks will get placed, how they will get connected to existing tracks, and how construction will happen.

 “It’s very interdisciplinary.
 We’re coordinating between the structural team designing the actual tunnels and bridges, the traction power team because all these trains are electric, the signaling systems team who are designing the control system that’s going to allow these trains to pass without hitting each other, the drainage team making sure it’s not going to flood, and environmental engineering team making sure the impacts of this area are offset,” says Rappoport.
 “I really enjoy working with different agendas and different perspectives, and I enjoy being able to learn their language and talk to them in a way that everybody understands.”

 While his portfolio is national, Rappoport has remained based in Chicago.